dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 scriptpubkey=<address> op_drop <sidechain-genesis> op_withdraw
 ```

-Now on the sidecahin M3 is added to a coinbase and an entry in D2 voting starts for that withdraw.
+Now on the sidechain M3 is added to a coinbase and an entry in D2 voting starts for that withdraw.
 Once enough M4 messages have approved the M3 entry we can deposit.

 Note: Coins have to be locked on the sidechain, as a sidechain can only have one parent the coins must be locked to that parent.